lenymo/glennmccomb-com/content/articles/pure-css-animated-svg-spinner.md

 And there we go!

-To get a better sense of how the two animations work together, hover over the circle to see the bounding square of the `<svg>` element as it rotates.
+To get a better sense of how the two animations work together, hover over the circle to see the bounding square of the `<svg>` as it rotates.

 The circle's stroke is still swinging back and forth just like before (as defined by the changing `stroke-dashoffset` keyframe values) but the rotation we added compensates for the backward swing: At the same time that the stroke swings backwards, the rotation spins the circle forwards.